To get high net-worth individuals to feel the need to establish a trust, we needed to step back and understand what a trust really does.

 But how do we inspire someone to make a change, to look after their legacy?
-One option is fear (“Don’t let your family end up in court after you die!”), or to throw a bunch of data at them (“Did you know that x% of people over the age of 60 with a net worth of over $1mm don’t have a will??”).
+One option is fear (“Don’t let your family end up in court after you die!”), or to throw a bunch of data at them (“Did you know that x% of people over the age of 60 with a net worth of over $1mm don’t have a will?”).

-None of those ideas were right and frankly, wouldn’t inspire someone to make a change.
+None of those ideas were right and, frankly, wouldn’t inspire someone to make a change.
 The target prospect likely knows they should prepare for the inevitable.
 Our content needed to provide the emotional push to make the phone call.
 We needed to tell a story – to hit the heartstrings – to make the desire to change feel like it came from inside the prospect, not our video.

 The word “values” started to stick out.
 We all have them; we all want our kids and grandkids to embody them because we know they work.
-The video concept was starting to take form: the story of a dad passing down a magic coin trick—the trick representing his values, the coin representing his wealth.
+The video concept began to take form: the story of a dad passing down a magic coin trick—the trick representing his values, the coin representing his wealth.

 It’s been said that people only remember 5% of what you tell them in a piece of marketing, but most will remember how that piece made them feel.